anuprulez/amma/README.md

         --output_dir <path to output directory>\
     ```

-- Upload the data on [http://galaxy.uni-freiburg.de/](http://galaxy.uni-freiburg.de/) inside an history named "NeuroMac RNA seq" (or change the name of the history in [`config.yaml`](config.yaml))
+- Upload the data on [http://galaxy.uni-freiburg.de/](http://galaxy.uni-freiburg.de/) inside an history named "NeuroMac: GF mices - DGE analysis"

-- Prepare the files into collections

     ```
-    $ snakemake --snakefile src/run_rna_seq_analyses.py prepare_files
+    $ snakemake --snakefile src/prepare_data.py
     ```

-- Launch quality control and trimming
+    You can change the name of the history in [`config.yaml`](config.yaml)

     ```
     # Launch FastQC